labynocle/ansible-statuscake/README.md

   tasks:
     - name: Create StatusCake tests
       status_cake_test:
         username:           "example_user"                       # StatusCake login name
         api_key:            "som3thing1se3cret"                  # StatusCake API key (cf: https://app.statuscake.com/APIKey.php)
         state:              "present"                            # If present the task will try to create/update the test, if absent the task will delete the test
         name:               "{{ item.value.url }}"               # Website name
         url:                "{{ item.value.url }}"               # Test location, either an IP (for TCP and Ping) or a fully qualified URL
         test_tags:          "something,somethingelse,anotherone" # Tags should be seperated by a comma
         test_type:          "HTTP"                               # What type of test type to use (HTTP/TCP/PING)
         check_rate:         300                                  # The number of seconds between checks
         trigger_rate:       5                                    # How many minutes to wait before sending an alert
         confirmation:       5                                    # How many different servers are needed to confirm the downtime
         user_agent:         "Status Cake Monitoring"             # Use to populate the test with a custom user agent
         custom_header:                                           # Custom HTTP header, must be dict which will be sent as a JSON to StatusCake
           Header01: Plop
           Header02: Plip
         status_codes:       "200,204,205"                        # Comma seperated list of statusCodes to trigger error
         node_locations:     "AU1,AU5,AU3"                        # Any test locations seperated by a comma (using the Node Location IDs)
+        paused:             0                                    # Put the test on paused . default 0 = unpaused
+        enable_ssl_alert:   0                                    # Enable ssl check. default 0 = no ssl check
         follow_redirect:    1                                    # Use to specify whether redirects should be followed, set to 1 to enable
         contact:            "1234,42"                            # Contact group ID assoicated with account to use.
 Comma separation for multiple IDs.
         #find_string:       "plop"                               # A string that should either be found or not found.
         #do_not_find:       0                                    # If the above string should be found to trigger a alert.
 1 = will trigger if FindString found
       with_dict:            "{{ example }}"
 ```

 ## status_cake_ssl :: Example usage